Image: The CBE Arctic team. From the left – Christian, Selma, Kristoffer, Tone, Mari, David and Brenda.

 Students

-Brenda L. Esteban Vazquez is writing her PhD on diversity, adaptation and connectivity of gastropods in the family Rissoidae from Arctic CBEs.
+Brenda L. Esteban Vazquez is a PhD candidate using molecular data to study the diversity, adaptations and connectivity of gastropods in the family Rissoidae from Arctic CBEs.
 Research Gate.

-Kristoffer F. Nilsen is writing his master thesis on the diversity, distribution and habitat specificity of Ophryotrocha from Arctic chemosynthesis-based ecosystems.
+Kristoffer F. Nilsen is a master student focusing on the diversity, distribution and habitat specificity of Ophryotrocha from Arctic chemosynthesis-based ecosystems.

 Alumni